Logit Distance Bounds Representational Similarity: The Logit Distance and Connection to Representational Similarity

 \begin{definition} Let $J = \binom{k-1}{m}$.
 For any two choices of models $(\vf, \vg), (\vf', \vg') \in \Theta$ satisfying \cref{assumption:general_position}, the squared \emph{linear identifiability dissimilarity} is given by

 \end{definition} The \textit{linear identifiability dissimilarity} in \cref{def:direct_rep_distance} averages the squared distance between $\vf(\vx)$ and $\tilde\vA_{\calJ} \vf'(\vx)$ over every choice of pivot and labels and every input.
+Note that because of \cref{assumption:general_position} all choices lead to invertible matrices.
 We see that by \cref{cor:identifiability_every_choice}, if the distributions of $(\vf, \vg)$ and $(\vf',\vg')$ are equal, then $d_{\mathrm{rep}}$ is zero.
 Next, we will show that using the logit distance between distributions, this can be bounded.
-We will also show that if $d_{\mathrm{rep}}((\vf, \vg),(\vf',\vg')) = 0$ then distributions are also equal.
+We will also show that if $d_{\mathrm{rep}}((\vf, \vg),(\vf',\vg')) = 0$ then distributions are also equal, so equal representations in this sense implies equal distributions.
+Note that this differs from for example $m_{\mathrm{CCA}}$, since $m_{\mathrm{CCA}}$ can be maximal between both embeddings and unembeddings without the distributions being equal (see \cref{app:example_max_mCCA_diff_dists}).
+In other words, the \emph{linear identifiability dissimilarity} gives us a tighter connection between the functional, $d_{\mathrm{logit}}$, and representational, $d_{\mathrm{rep}}$, similarity measures (see \citet{klabunde2025similarity} for details on this distinction).